glennreyes/name-this-color/README.md

 ```

 ## Usage
-This module supports the [one-color](https://github.com/One-com/one-color#api-overview) API of how you pass the color and returns an array of color objects.
+This module supports the [one-color](https://github.com/One-com/one-color#api-overview) API of how you pass the color.
+The method returns an array of color objects.
 ```js
 var nameThisColor = require('name-this-color');